BrenoTeixeira/insider_fidelity_program/README.md

 4. What is the share of the revenue that comes from the Insider group?

-    The insider group is reponsible for 53.20% of the revenue.
+    The insider group is responsible for 53.20% of the revenue.

 5. What are the requirements for a customer to be eligible for the Insider group?